EU approved Chromium yeast - for normal blood sugar

 Blood sugar is a common term for blood levels of glucose, which is the body's energy source.
 The glucose content goes up after you eat a meal and decreases once the glucose is absorbed by the cells.
-Blood glucose levels are usually lowest in the morning and highest shortly after a meal.
+Blood glucose levels are usually lowest in the morning and highest shortly after you eat.

 Normal blood sugar values

-If you have not eaten in the last six hours, blood glucose should be between 4-7 mmol / L.
+If you have not eaten for the last six hours, your blood glucose should be lie in the range between 4-7 mmol / L.

-Approximately 1½ hours after a meal blood glucose should be <10 mmol / L.
+Approximately 1.5 hours after eating a meal, yor blood glucose should be <10 mmol / L.

 The European Food Safety Authority (EFSA) has evaluated the evidence behind chromium and has acknowledged the following claims: